Needle

 Top Man stage change: they probably wanted lights to support the plantlife in the walls, they probably weren't satisfied with a first attempt at staticly drawn lights so they switched to an animated palette and started blinking the lights to make them come across as lights (and possibly provide a sorely-needed active element in the background).
 The NES only has 4 background palettes, so animating one of them left them with one less for drawing non-animated background stuff (anything colored with the blinking palette would blink), so they had to remove background elements which they couldn't do justice to with only the non-animated palette entries (keep in mind each palette has only 4 colors, of which 1 is shared across all 4 background palettes).
 If they realized they didn't like the end result, it may have been too late to redo all the graphics and cleanly remove the palette-animation code.
 Or they may have already filled the tile space used for all that nice latticework and pillar with other stage graphics.
 Perhaps it was lack of space for such detailed backgrounds which drove them to change to the final light panels which they then animated?
 Who knows?

-Although Covell didn't think this shot was worth mentioning (don't really blame him) it is slightly different than the finished product (likely to stop Megaman from simply using Rush Coil to jump over the cat).
+This screen is slightly different than the finished product (likely to stop Megaman from simply using Rush Coil or Jet to jump over the cat).

 "Lost a planet Master Obi-Wan has.
 How embarrassing.
 How Embarrassing!"